jaredt17/Project-CSI5450/doc/project.md

 10)	Find homes that up for sale in a given city that meet certain buyer choices such as number of bedrooms, baths, etc

 You also need to consider some of the following operations:
-1)	Adding an agent into the database
+1)	Adding an agent into the database - DONE
-2)	Adding a new home to the database
+2)	Adding a new home to the database - DONE
-3)	Moving a home from available for sale list to the owned list
+3)	Moving a home from available for sale list to the owned list - WIP
 4)	Making a person a home owner and consistently changing all related information.
+    - Need to add modify existing home for this

 The implementation should preserve all relationships.